33 Gorgeous Window Flower Boxes

 Balcony Bloom Box

-Hanging flower boxes along balcony railings is one of the most basic and simplest way to add curb appeal to your home.
-A view of luscious blooms and verdant green foliage atop your house’s exterior is very desirable, aesthetically pleasing and gives off a warm inviting and refreshing feeling.
-Balcony flower boxes are usually free standing or ready made plant containers which are fixed to the balcony railings.
-It comes in plastic, resin, wood and is readily available in most local home improvement stores.
-Cascading flowers and trailing vines are perfect for this type of flower boxes because it takes advantage of the height.
+Hanging flower boxes along balcony railings is one of the simplest ways to add curb appeal to your home.
+A view of luscious blooms and verdant green foliage atop your house’s exterior is very desirable, aesthetically pleasing, and gives off a warm, inviting, and refreshing feeling.
+Balcony flower boxes are usually free-standing or ready-made plant containers fixed to the balcony railings.
+It comes in plastic, resin, wood, and is readily available in most local home improvement stores.
+Cascading flowers and trailing vines are perfect for this type of flower box because they take advantage of the height.

 Wooden Window Flower Containers

 Wooden window flower boxes are a popular choice because of their natural beauty.
-Its benefits include versatility in design, durability and inexpensiveness.
-Although prone to rot, decay and pests, there are some wood species which are naturally resistant to these elements making them perfect choices for window flower boxes.
-The most common wood species used for window flower boxes are Cedar and Cypress because they produce natural oils which make them rot, insect and weather resistant, as well as highly resilient when wet.
-Teak, Mahogany and Redwood are also excellent choices but expensive.
-Pine is not a good option because it rots , while Oak should also be avoided because it turn black when exposed to water.
+Its benefits include versatility in design, durability, and inexpensiveness.
+Although prone to rot, decay, and pests, some wood species naturally resist these elements, making them perfect choices for window flower boxes.
+The most common wood species used for window flower boxes are Cedar and Cypress because they produce natural oils which make them rot, insect, and weather resistant, as well as highly resilient when wet.
+Teak, Mahogany, and Redwood are also excellent choices, but expensive.
+Pine is not a good option because it rots, while Oak should also be avoided because it turns black when exposed to water.

 DIY Window Ledge Planter

-Creating your own window box from scratch is an easy “Do it Yourself” project that does not require much time and effort to accomplish.
-Aside from being iexpensive, building your own window flower box allows you to customize according to your needs and decorate according to your personal taste in style.
+Creating your window box from scratch is an easy “Do it Yourself” project that requires little time and effort.
+Aside from being inexpensive, building your own window flower box allows you to customize it according to your needs and decorate it according to your personal taste in style.

-There is a wide array of materials which can be used to create window flower boxes.
+A wide array of materials can be used to create window flower boxes.
 From the old and used to the new ones, each give off a different character to the overall look of your outdoor space.
-These range from wood boards, metal wires, steel rails to salvaged materials like reclaimed wood pallets, old crates or scrap lumber.
-In this article, we will be teaching you to make your very own wooden window flower box.
-This DIY tutorial will be using a basic rectangular design which is versatile for different applications.
+These range from wood boards, metal wires, steel rails to salvaged materials like reclaimed wood pallets, old crates, or scrap lumber.
+This article will teach you to make your own wooden window flower box.
+This DIY tutorial will use a basic rectangular design, which is versatile for different applications.
 Here are the needed materials and steps to build a window flower box :

-What you need for building a window flower box
+What do you need to build a window flower box

 For planting flowers and plants in a window box